node-red/node-red.github.io/docs/getting-started/installation.md

 command:

     $ npm install --production

+This is the simplest way for most people to install Node-RED.

 #### Use npm

 Installing via npm allows you to [embed Node-RED into an existing application](../embedding.html).
+Only do this if you know what you are doing.

 #### From GitHub